 If you are planning to use

-clinic may offer to freeze (cryopreserve) extra fertilized eggs for future
+clinic may offer to freeze extra fertilized eggs for future

 conception attempts.
 Whether or not your clinic asks you to sign a consent

-form, be sure to provide written instructions for the handling of any
+form, be sure to give written instructions for what to do with any

-fertilized eggs that you don't use.
-As you do so, think about what you want done
+eggs that you don't use.
+Think about what you want done

-with them in the case of death, divorce, or separation, and also what you want done
+with them in the case of death or divorce.
+Also think about what you want done

 with the eggs if the clinic is

-to have a woman carry your fetus until birth, talk to your clinic or an
+to have a woman carry your fetus until birth.
+If so, talk to your clinic or an

 attorney experienced in this area.
-Draw up a contractual agreement that defines
+Draw up a contract that defines

-the extent and limits of all parties' rights and responsibilities to the future
+what rights and responsibilities each party has to the future

 child and your family.